passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/04-stay.md

 There was a pause followed by some shuffling, and {{Pritik}}'s boyish face popped out as the door slid open with a pneumatic hiss.

-He was shorter than she was, but given his age and Humanoid physiology she expected him to shoot up in a few years.
+He was shorter than she was, but given his age and {{hu.adjoid}} physiology she expected him to shoot up in a few years.
 For now, she enjoyed being taller than at least one person here.